OtavioAugustoo/OtavioAugustoo/README.md

 - 👋 Hi, I’m @OtavioAugustoo
 - 👀 I’m interested in progamming
-- 🌱 I’m currently learning Front-end
+- 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on...
+- 💞️ I’m looking to collaborate on internship in Software Engineering
 - 📫 How to reach me: to professional contact email: contatootavioempre@gmail.com
 - Current in college studyng computer science in Brazil
 <!---